There’s nothing more terrifying for a beardsman, or any man for that matter, to realize that his facial hair just doesn’t seem to be growing anymore.

 The Life Cycle of Hair

-There are three main phases of hair growth called the Anagen Phase, Catagen Phase, and Telogen Phase, which determine how long it grows and when it stops, and once it hits its terminal length, it stops growing altogether.
+There are three main phases of hair growth called the Anagen Phase, Catagen Phase, and Telogen Phase, which determine how long it grows and when it stops, and once it hits beard terminal length, it stops growing altogether.

 The Anagen Phase